ministryofjustice/cloud-platform-environments/namespaces/cloud-platform-test-1.k8s.integration.dsd.io/kiam/README.md

 ### Generation

-To generate the TSL certificates, we will be using a CLI tool called [CFSSL](https://github.com/helm/charts/tree/master/stable/kiam).
+To generate the TLS certificates, we will be using a CLI tool called [CFSSL](https://github.com/helm/charts/tree/master/stable/kiam).

 To install CFSSL and it's supporting tools:
 ```go